stutzerik/php-virtualization-api/README.md

-# PhP class for manage KVM machines
+# Minimal PhP class for manage KVM machines
 PhP virtualization class for manage KVM machines.
 You can easily manage virtual machines from a PhP-based web interface, all you need is to call this class and have minimal PhP knowledge.

 ## Install & usage